-Providing support to people with mental ill health
+Providing support to people with mental health support needs

-When reconnecting people with mental health difficulties ensure that they are able to give informed consent and that there are appropriate services available in their local area.
-It is important to avoid returning someone to rough sleeping elsewhere.
+When reconnecting people with mental health support needs ensure that they have the capacity to make informed decisions and that there are appropriate services available in their local area.

 Where there are long-standing mental health issues it can be helpful to coordinate a case conference in order to work together with mental health professionals.
-If the plan is for a return to home country, liaise with local health services and ensure there is appropriate transfer of discharge summaries, medication records and assessments.
+If the plan is for a return to country of origin, liaise with local health services and ensure there is appropriate transfer of discharge summaries, medication records and assessments.

 Providing support to people with substance misuse issues

-Consider if it is necessary to support clients with substance misuse problems to stabilise their use before a journey.
+Consider if it is necessary to support clients with substance misuse support needs to stabilise their use before a journey.
 This decision should be based on good quality assessment, including levels of use and any previous experiences of dangerous withdrawal symptoms or overdose.

 It may be possible to access detox services for clients in the UK.
 This can help people to stabilise and mentally prepare for the journey and makes it easier to maintain contact with clients and to make journey arrangements.